 One of the main reasons overtime costs become excessive is that, since data from all relevant systems (staff schedules, time tracking, payroll) is not pulled together in real time, no one knows how much is being spent on overtime until after payroll is cut.

 Think about that.
 Managers carefully build budgets that spell out how much overtime is acceptable, yet there is no way to control those costs until it's too late.
 Clearly, knowing that information before the end of the payroll period - in other words, when there is still time for the data to make a difference - would make a huge impact on overtime costs.

 The flip side of overtime, of course, is undertime, but it is given far less attention.
 Undertime occurs when a salaried provider works fewer than their expected hours.
 This means they are getting paid for hours they did not work.
-Worse, when the necessary systems are not working together as they should, it is often the case that other providers are simultaneously working overtime to ensure adequate coverage.
+Worse, when the necessary systems are not correctly working together, it is often the case that other providers are simultaneously working overtime to ensure adequate coverage.

 Financially, this is called paying double.
-Once for the salaried provider’s hours and once for the other provider to work overtime.
-Actually, it’s more like paying double and a half, as overtime costs more than regular work hours.
+Once for the salaried provider's hours and once for the other provider's overtime.
+Actually, it's more like paying double and a half, as overtime costs more than regular work hours.

 These are the kinds of situations that can bleed a healthcare organization dry.
 When times were flush, no one noticed.
 Now that times are lean, it's a hole that needs to be plugged.